pwgbots/linny-r/README.md

 On a Windows machine, change to your Linny-R folder, right-click on the batch file `linny-r.bat`, and select the *Create shortcut* option.
 Then right-click on the shortcut file to edit its properties, and click the *Change Icon* button.
-The dialog that then appears will allow you to go to the sub-folder `static\images`, where you should select the file `linny-r.ico`.
+The dialog that then appears will allow you to go to the sub-folder `node_modules\linny-r\static\images`, where you should select the file `linny-r.ico`.
 Finally, rename the shortcut to `Linny-R` and move or copy it to your desktop.